automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Liaoningosaurus.md

 # Liaoningosaurus
-## Description: One of the smallest ankylosaurs in the fossil record.
+## One of the smallest ankylosaurs in the fossil record.